Building DOSE in 5 Days

 We used over 12 Years of experience to build a platform in 5 days!
 After our soft launch, the responses were unbelievable.
 We had people sharing their experiences of racial injustice with the community, and other people learning from those experiences.

 The official launch was a blast.
 With help from our friends, we launched on Product Hunt less than 24 hours after shipping the product.
 We also ended up in over 20 blogs and newsletters and on the socials of some pretty amazing companies including; Webflow, Typeform, Sidebar, Product Hunt, UX Collective, Designer News and SEEDSPOT.
-It culminated in John giving a talk at the Webflow World Tour in Seattle.
+It culminated in John giving a talk at the Webflow World Tour.